jvalenzuela/atform/doc/source/write.rst

 * Equipment list items
 * Preconditions list items
 * Procedure list items

+The :py:func:`testgen.format_text` provides a method to adjust the way text is formatted.
+This function is *not* intended to make significant alterations to the document layout, but rather to format short words or phrases within normal text that are semantically distinct enough to merit visual differentiation.
+A common case is presenting a variable name or output message that needs to be matched verbatim.

+While using :py:func:`testgen.format_text` is an effective way to denote significant text, it is not recommended to use that function directly in test content.
+The best approach for formatting special terms is to define a function for a specific type of content, with a name reflecting the type of content for which it is intended.
+The new function can then use :py:func:`testgen.format_text` internally to apply the desired formatting.
+The benefits to this approach are twofold.
+First, a function with a semantically significant name, such as ``tagName()``, is much clearer than ``testgen.format_text()``.
+Second, it is easy to ensure similar content is presented in a uniform manner because the format for a given type of content is defined in a single place.

 This following sample script demonstrates these formatting concepts: